Frayzen/DAFT/README.md

 ```bash
 ./bin/DAFT <scene_file path>
 ```
-If needed, you can find [sample scene here](https://frayzen.github.io/DAFT/#download).
+If needed, you can find [sample scenes here](https://frayzen.github.io/DAFT/#download).

 ### Keys
 Please find below the list of keys used to interact with the engine: